SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 The user of our website has to know how to open and work with a modern browser like Chrome, Firefox or Opera.

 #### 3.3.3 Honest person
-We expect the user to be a honest person, who just upload media that makes our society to a better place.
-Our users should obey the low.
+We expect the user to be a honest person, who just upload media that makes our world a better place.
+Our users should obey the law.

 ### 3.4 Reliability
 #### 3.4.1 Server availability